Pump Support Bracket Implementation and Design

 The bracket should

-• Be both vertically and horizontally rigid to prevent pump moving in any direction,
+- Be both vertically and horizontally rigid to prevent pump from moving in any direction,

-• Not put pump and/or PTO in bind to assure that no stress or force is exerted on pump or PTO shaft, and
+- Not put pump and/or PTO in a bind to ensure that no stress or force is exerted on pump or PTO shaft, and

 Figure 1.
 In the example above, the pump support bracket (shown in yellow) meets Muncie Power's design requirements for it to be mounted to the transmission and to the hydraulic pump.